Magento: Adobe Commerce

 Adobe Commerce is an e-commerce platform as a service released on April 11, 2016.
 It initially launched as Magento Commerce.
 In April 2021, Magento Commerce was rebranded to Adobe Commerce, as part of a long-term project to integrate Magento within the Adobe Experience Cloud business unit.

 Adobe Commerce is available in an on-premises version and as a service hosted by Adobe in the cloud.
 The hosted version launched as Magento Enterprise Cloud Edition and later became Adobe Commerce Managed Services.

 Adobe Commerce On-Premise is derived from Magento Open Source and designed for large businesses.
 It shares the same core files as Magento Open Source but is not freely licensed and has additional proprietary features and functionality.
 It was originally called Magento Enterprise Edition, and later Magento Commerce (On-Premises), before rebranding to Adobe Commerce On-Premise.
 The latest actively supported version of Magento Commerce is 2.3.4 (EE and CE) released on October 8, 2019.

+Since 2026, Adobe has designated MariaDB as the default and recommended database platform for Adobe Commerce going forward, with Adobe Commerce 2.4.8 and 2.4.9 being the last releases to support MySQL.

 There were also two former platforms, Magento Professional Edition, and Magento Go.